 Back in the early days, her seizures were strange and hard to identify.
 We even sat in a pediatrician’s office one morning with little toddler Haylie non-responsive on my lap, her head turning eerily too far to one side, eyes at such an angle that they almost disappeared into her head, tongue making a repeated smacking sound.
 The doctor did not know what to make of it.
 She wasn’t even sure if it was a seizure.
 This was the leading epilepsy specialist in these parts at the time.
 Her solution was to increase Haylie’s medications and add a new one.
 Little did I know at the time that it was the cortical-suppressing nature of these drugs that actually made the seizures so bizarre and long-lasting.

-Once Haylie was under the care of The Institutes for the Achievement of Human Potential, and we finally got her weaned off of all of the anticonvulsant medications, her seizures became much bigger and more effective, and therefore much shorter and much less frequent.
+Once Haylie was on a Doman Method Program and we finally got her weaned off of all of the anticonvulsant medications, her seizures became much bigger and more effective, and therefore much shorter and much less frequent.
 You see, a seizure is a life-saving mechanism designed by nature to accomplish something very important to the brain – acquiring enough oxygen for cell survival.
 You’re going to hear a lot more about this from me in posts to come.

 In the meantime, suffice it to say that I am no longer afraid of my daughter having a seizure.
 I understand what is at the root of them and she understands how to live in such a way that makes them unnecessary and, therefore, very unlikely.